Perry Mason (2020 TV series): Development

 On August 15, 2016, it was reported that HBO was developing a drama series based on the Perry Mason stories written by Erle Stanley Gardner.
 The production was expected to be written by Nic Pizzolatto, who was also set to executive produce alongside Robert Downey Jr. and Joe Horacek.
 Production companies involved with the series were slated to consist of Team Downey.
 On August 25, 2017, it was announced that Pizzolatto had dropped out of the production in order to focus on the third season of True Detective and that he was being replaced as the project's writer by Rolin Jones and Ron Fitzgerald.
 The HBO revival and reboot adapted its setting to Great Depression-era Los Angeles, some twenty years earlier than the CBS show (but in line with the earliest novels by Gardner).

 On January 14, 2019, it was announced that HBO had given the production an order as a limited series.
 It was further announced that Jones, Fitzgerald, Susan Downey, and Amanda Burrell would serve as additional executive producers, that Matthew Rhys would serve as a producer, and that the production was in the process of hiring a director.
 Jones and Fitzgerald serve as showrunners for the series as well.
 In March, Tim Van Patten was announced as director and executive producer.
 On July 22, 2020, it was revealed HBO had decided to turn Perry Mason into a regular series, renewing it for a second season.
 On April 23, 2021, it was announced Jones and Fitzgerald left the series and were replaced as showrunners by Jack Amiel and Michael Begler.
+On June 6, 2023, HBO canceled the series after two seasons.